Responding to the incel ideology

 Introduction

-The mass shooting in Plymouth (BBC, 14th August 2021) was linked to an individual who referenced the incel movement and also reportedly expressed “deeply misogynistic ideas” (The Guardian, 13th August 2021).
-This led to government sources suggesting that Gavin Williamson, the then Education Secretary, “expects teachers to be able to tackle the risks from incel culture through the relationships, sex and health education (RHSE) curriculum within schools.”
-(The Guardian, 20th August 2021)
+Three years before this, the Plymouth shootings in 2021 led to government sources suggesting that Gavin Williamson, the then Education Secretary, “expects teachers to be able to tackle the risks from incel culture through the relationships, sex and health education (RHSE) curriculum within schools.”
+(The Guardian, 2021)

-In this safeguarding insight, we will consider what incel is, how this is a safeguarding issue as well as an RHSE matter, as well as how to address incel culture.
-In our discussions within Safeguarding Network, the clear view has been that whilst this does need to be addressed, it also needs to be done so in a manner that does not promote the culture above others or provide to with special prominence.
-Towards the end of this insight, we will therefore look at how we feel incel can be addressed within training that is already on safeguarding agendas.
+So how do we address what is being viewed as an increasingly pressing issue?
+In this safeguarding insight, we will consider what incel is, how this is a safeguarding issue, as well as an RHSE matter, as well as how to address incel culture.
+Coupled with this, there is a need for balance - in our discussions within Safeguarding Network, the clear view has been that whilst this does need to be addressed, it also needs to be done so in a manner that does not promote the culture above others or provide it with special prominence.
+Towards the end of this insight, we will therefore look at how we feel incel can be addressed within training that is already on safeguarding agendas, whilst acknowledging that where huge risk remains despite the best efforts of local agencies, this should be escalated to the local safeguarding children partnership and, where necessary, to relevant central government departments.

 What are people referring to when they talk about incel?